The halogens oxidising ability header image.

 2NaI(aq) + Cl2(aq) → 2NaCl(aq) + I2(aq)

-On the reactants side of the word equation we have two halogens present; iodine in the form of iodide ions in the solution and chlorine from the chlorine water.
-In a displacement reaction the more reactive halogen will oxidise the less reactive halide ion present in a solution or a compound, in this case chlorine will displace or oxidise the iodide ion from the sodium iodide solution.
+On the reactants side of the word equation we have one halogen and a halide ion present; that is iodide ions and chlorine from the chlorine water.
+In a halogen displacement reaction the more reactive halogen will oxidise the less reactive halide ion present in a solution or a compound, so in this case chlorine will displace or oxidise the iodide ion from the sodium iodide solution.
 The chlorine effectively takes the place of the iodide ion.
-The iodine is kicked out of the solution and now has a choice of places to go to; either into the cyclohexane layer or into aqueous solution; it dissolves into the cyclohexane layer since halogens are more soluble in organic solvents than in water.
+The iodine is kicked out of the solution and now has a choice of places to go to; either into the cyclohexane layer or into aqueous solution.
+It dissolves into the cyclohexane layer since the halogens are more soluble in organic solvents than in water.

-Another advantage of cyclohexane is that the halogens show up as bright clear colours when dissoloved organic solvents, iodine is purple, chlorine is green/yellow and bromine is red-brown.
-So the purple colour of the cyclohexane is due to the iodine dissolved in it!
+Another advantage of using the solvent cyclohexane in these halogen displacement reactions is that the halogens show up as bright clear vivid colours when dissolved in organic solvents, iodine is purple, chlorine is green/yellow and bromine is red-brown.
+So in this particular reaction the purple colour of the cyclohexane is due to the iodine dissolved in it.

 Displacing bromine from a solution

-In the example shown below we again have 2 halogens on the reactants side of the equation, these are bromine in the form of a bromide ion from the sodium bromide solution and chlorine from the chlorine water.
-Chlorine is more reactive than bromine so will displace or oxidise it from the solution.
-The bromide will be kicked out of solution and will dissolve in the cyclohexane solvent turning it red/brown.
+In the example shown below we again have one halogens and a halide ion present on the reactants side of the equation, that is a bromide ion from the sodium bromide solution and chlorine from the chlorine water.
+Since chlorine is a more reactive halogen than bromine so will displace or oxidise.
+The bromide will be kicked out of aqueous solution and will dissolve in the cyclohexane solvent turning it red/brown.

 A halogen displacement reaction.
 Chlorine will displace bromide ions from a sosdium bromide solution.